Charles J. Sciarra

 However, the true backbone of the office is our hot beverage machine (pictured to the right).
 Time and again, we have received glowing reviews from all of our clients and especially our Police Officer and Fire Fighter clients who partake in its piping hot, freshly brewed (and free) cups of coffee, cappuccino, café mocha, French vanilla and hot chocolate.
 There is a good reason why the coffee machine has been voted the firm’s employee of the month every consecutive month since it joined the firm in August 2005 (When the big flood finally comes, if there is room in the life boat for either Rose or the machine, Rose will need to quickly learn to swim).

 Sciarra focuses on employment and criminal matters, with a large portion of his work concentrated on representing sworn law enforcement officers.
 He appears regularly in Administrative, Superior, Appellate and Federal Courts.
 He has successfully tried numerous matters including criminal cases ranging from charges of Official Misconduct to Murder and civil employment matters relating to claims of discrimination, free speech violations, and whistle-blower retaliation.
-Through his career to this point, Sciarra has spent nearly a thousand days in court including over 40 weeks on jury trials securing numerous not-guilty verdicts, millions of dollars in damage awards through verdict or settlement and saving scores of careers.
+Through his career to this point, Sciarra has spent nearly fifteen hundred days in court including over 50 weeks on jury trials securing numerous not-guilty verdicts, millions of dollars in damage awards through verdict or settlement and saving scores of careers.

 He is married to the beautiful and talented world class marathon-runner Jennifer Sciarra and they have three extremely well-behaved and beautiful children.
 They reside in an undisclosed location in Northern New Jersey.
 When he is not engaged in family or legal matters, he can usually be found hunting down rare Springsteen bootlegs.Powered by Hackadelic Sliding Notes 1.6.5